LuandaLl/LuandaLl/README.md

 # Nice to meet you, my name is Luanda 👋
-Estudante Cursando bacharelado em Engenharia de Computação e terminando Técnico em Automação Industrial.
+Student studying a bachelor's degree in Computer Engineering and finishing Industrial Automation Technician.

 ## About me 👩
-Student studying a bachelor's degree in Computer Engineering and finishing Industrial Automation Technician.
+I am known for being very curious and hard-working, usually when I come across a problem I don't get it out of my head until I solve it.

 **Learning More**